Changing-Look Active Galactic Nuclei in SDSS-V: Host-Galaxy Properties and Black-Hole Scaling Relations: Data and Observations

 \subsection{New Spectra and AGN States}

 Table \ref{tab:obs} summarizes our observations and presents the most recent states of the sources relative to their SDSS-V state.
-Specifically, 12 of our X-shooter sources remain in a state consistent with the one observed in SDSS-V, one source exhibits further dimming, while five sources show rebrightening to an intermediate state (i.e., still dimmer than the legacy-SDSS bright state).
-For all five GMOS sources, we are unable to determine the newest state due to the limited wavelength coverage.
+These classifications are qualitative, based on visual inspection of the broad emission lines and the quasar-like blue continuum.
+Specifically, 11 of our X-shooter sources remain in a state consistent with that observed in SDSS-V, one source exhibits further dimming, while six sources show brightening to an intermediate state (i.e., still dimmer than the legacy SDSS bright state).
+For all five GMOS sources, we are unable to determine the most recent state due to the limited wavelength coverage.

+We note that our classifications may be biased toward detecting brightening events, since the SDSS-V state corresponds to a relatively dim phase, making additional dimming more difficult to identify.
+As a result, the relative occurrence of dimming versus brightening events in our sample should not be interpreted as representative of the underlying variability behavior, and we do not draw any statistical conclusions from the relative occurrence of these states.
+Accordingly, this qualitative classification does not enter into our quantitative analysis.

-All the legacy-SDSS, SDSS-V, and newly obtained spectra of our subsample are displayed in Figure \ref{fig:all_spectra} in Appendix \ref{app:spectra_plots}.
+All the legacy SDSS, SDSS-V, and newly obtained spectra of our subsample are displayed in Figure \ref{fig:all_spectra} in Appendix \ref{app:spectra_plots}.